 To satisfy customers, Haidilao employees are empowered to go beyond procedures and systems.
 Employees, especially those in contact with customers, are allowed to offer discounts in the event of complaints or mishandling.
 Employees also have the privilege of giving small gifts to customers should they wish to.
 In cases where customers don’t order enough servings for themselves, for instance, a plate of eight meatballs for a table of ten customers, an employee can request the kitchen to provide enough for everyone.

 Haidilao spends a lot of money on training and mentoring employee

 People are an essential resource that drives the growth of a business.
-Haidilao recognises this and invests significantly in training and teaching new hires who lack experience and education, turning them into experienced managers.
+Haidilao recognises this and stays open to hiring talent from other industries.
+They invest significantly in training and teaching new hires who lack experience in the F&B industry, turning them into experienced managers.

 New hires must undertake a training programme with a manager acting the role of a mentor.
 Each new staff will dedicate six hours a day to learning basic service guidelines and standards for six months.
 Following that, they are given training in etiquette before advancing onto training in service excellence.
 This well-structured training illustrates how Haidilao prioritises its employees’ learning and career development.

-Haidilao seldom hires external managers.
-Instead, they favour having internal employees rise through its ranks.
+Haidilao also favours having internal employees rise through its ranks.
 Most managerial positions at Haidilao have risen from junior positions, such as cleaning, waiting, and kitchen staff.
 When they reach a managerial position, they are rewarded with attractive salary packages and other rewards that benefit their families financially.
 This attainable and attractive promotion motivates employees of every level to work hard.